Weather WarningIssued by the Met Office

 Valid between 18:00 Thursday and 10:00 Friday.

 Expect some icy patches to form on untreated roads, pavements and cycle paths on Thursday evening and overnight into Friday.
 There is a risk of slippery surfaces and difficult driving conditions.
 Snow showers are expected, mainly over higher ground in the north and west of Scotland, with longer journey times possible.

 Flood WarningIssued by the Environment Agency or by SEPA in Scotland and Natural Resources Wales in Wales

 Friday 24 November 2017

-There are no flood warnings in force anywhere in the UK.
+There are flood warnings in the following places: